-- At 60 units per dwelling acre, 10% low income, and 5% very low income. - Allocate \$2.5 million into an Affordable Housing Trust Fund, including a first-time home ownership program. - Direct staff to bring back strategies & needs possibly via a study session to accelerate rezoning. - Streamline projects subject to the affordable housing ordinance. - Increase the threshold to 50 dwelling units. - The Ordinance shall be effective 30 days after adoption (pursuant to State Law). - Strike section two (2) related to home ownership projects in the ordinance. - Defer in-lieu fees to a future meeting.
+- At 60 units per dwelling acre, 10% low income, and 5% very low income. - Allocate \$2.5 million into an Affordable Housing Trust Fund, including a first-time home ownership program. - Direct staff to bring back strategies & needs to accelerate rezoning. - Streamline projects subject to the affordable housing ordinance. - Increase the threshold to 50 dwelling units. - The Ordinance shall be effective 31 days after adoption (pursuant to State Law). - Strike section two (2) related to home ownership projects in the ordinance. - Defer in-lieu fees to a future meeting.